-Most people who love running now, say some version of this about their first time out: When I first started jogging I couldn’t do it for more than two minutes.
+Most people who love running say some version of “When I first started running, I couldn’t do it for more than two minutes.
 I was out of breath.
-My body hurt, my lungs hurt and I thought: This isn’t fun.
-But I am so happy I stuck with it because now I can run for miles and I can’t imagine my life without running.”
+My body hurt, my lungs hurt, and I thought: This isn’t fun.
+But I am so happy I stuck with it because now I can run for miles, and I can’t imagine my life without running.”

 You are going to tell everyone you know.
-Your excitement at doing something you didn’t think you could do will start to take hold and you will feel on top of the world.
+Your excitement at doing something you didn’t think you could do will start to take hold, and you will feel on top of the world.
 Soon you will set out to run longer than 15 minutes.
 And this is how your love of running takes hold.

 Related: 5 Reasons to Start Running

-Conditioning your body to run is challenging enough without adding hills right off the bat.
+- Start flat: Conditioning your body to run is challenging enough without adding hills right off the bat.
 Stack the odds in your favor and jog on flat surfaces when you are just starting.

 If you have always wanted to run, but you lack the oomph to start, here’s a motivational list for you on the benefits of running:

 - Get a great cardiovascular workout that torches calories and makes you sweat.

 - Alleviate stress, boost mental clarity and improve your mood.